Last Updated on February 28, 2022 by Grow with Bovees

 Start by separating the group of orange star plant offsets into individual bulbs, and get rid of the dead or withered offsets.

 Choose pots that have a few drainage holes at the bottom, and fill them with well-drained soil.
 When planting the bulbs, be sure to space them at least two inches apart, after which you can place the pots in a cool area.

 Water the orange star plant bulbs regularly to keep the soil moist.
 You should notice new orange star plant growth by spring.

-Orange star plants orange aka Star of Bethlehem plants have earned their name for their showy orange flowers.
+Orange star plants aka Star of Bethlehem plants, have earned their name for their showy orange flowers.
 These beautiful ornamental plants require full sun, and well-drained moist soil to thrive.